MatheLi/Fall_Detection_App_AI/posts/The_app_code.md

 }
 ```
 ## Creating CSV-file
-In this part, we create a input String including Timestamp, time since start of the recording and of course the data of the sensors.
+In this part, we create an input String including Timestamp, time since the start of the recording and of course the data of the sensors.
 Directly after creating the String, we write it in the CSV-file.
 ```
         while (true) {